-Benchmark: The Sub-Fund is actively managed and seeks to outperform (after applicable fees) the MSCI Europe (dividends reinvested) Index over the recommended holding period.
-The Sub-Fund uses the Benchmark a posteriori as an indicator for assessing the Sub-Fund's performance and, as regards the performance fee, as a benchmark used by relevant share classes, for calculating the performance fees.
-There are no constraints relative to any such Benchmark restraining portfolio construction.
-The Benchmark is a broad market index, which does not assess or include constituents according to environmental characteristics, and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.
+Benchmark: The Sub-Fund is actively managed by reference to and seeks to outperform the MSCI India 10/40 Index.
+The Sub-Fund is mainly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will be exposed to issuers not included in the Benchmark.
+The Sub-Fund monitors risk exposure in relation to the Benchmark however the extent of deviation from the Benchmark is expected to be significant.
+The Benchmark is a broad market index, which does not assess or include its constituents according to environment characteristics and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.

 Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The sub-fund's investment team selects European companies according to their sales exposure to environmental activities and which perform well based on ESG (environment, social and governance) criteria.
-It excludes companies which produce fossil fuels or energy from fossil fuels or are involved in the production or sale of controversial weapons.
-The investment team uses an optimisation process to achieve the desired diversification, number of securities, risk profile and liquidity.
+The investment team actively manages the Sub-Fund's portfolio by using a stock-picking model (bottom-up) that aims to select the most attractive equities based on growth potential and valuation.
 The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.